 - 6.1 The condition of TA572 was observed in poor condition due to broken of main trunk.
 TA327 was also in poor condition; while already dead TA326 collapsed under Signal No. 10 typhoon Mangkhut in September 2018.
 Tree guying cables have been installed to provide external support to the two remaining transplanted trees. - 6.2 Compensatory planting of TA326 has been completed on 25 March 2020 by planting two Syzygium levinei and one Schefflera heptaphylla.
-However, the two native Syzygium levinei were mis-planted by two exotic Syzygium jambos.
-Two new Syzygium levinei shall be planted at available space nearby. - 6.3 Replacement planting of TB0054, B0056, TB0101 and TC0138 has also been completed on 25 March 2021. - 6.4 Desmos chinensis has been finalized as the candidate to compensate the loss of Artabotrys hongkongensis.
+However, the two native Syzygium levinei were mis-planted by two exotic Syzygium jambos, which has been replaced by another native tree species Celtis sinensis on 31 May 2021. - 6.3 Replacement planting of TB0054, B0056, TB0101 and TC0138 has also been completed on 25 March 2021. - 6.4 Desmos chinensis has been finalized as the candidate to compensate the loss of Artabotrys hongkongensis.
 Two individuals were planted at Wall C in STWTW on 1 April 2021. - 6.5 All Lamb of Tartary (Cibotium barometz) previously stored at the nursery have been severely damaged by Typhon Wipha on 30-31 July 2019.
-During the monitoring in December 2020, all are dehydrated without foliage in poor condition; however, 27 nos. new individuals are propagated from previously collected spores since then. - 6.6 They are at acceptable condition to be transplanted back at Portion E of STSFWSR on 23 April 2021. - 6.7 In order to enhance a sustainable survival during the post-transplantation stage, a shelter (such as 遮光網) has been installed to reduce intensity of direct sunlight received and avoid direct hit of rainstorm/typhoon to the 27 nos.
-Cibotium barometz. - 6.8 Regular irrigation, set up of protection zone and weeding by hand held tools within protection zone, shall also be provided to the transplanted/ compensated plants in order to sustain their survival during the post-transplantation (establishment) stage. - 6.9 Root ball of TA572 and TA327 tree should be kept moisture especially during dry and non-raining day.
+During the monitoring in December 2020, all are

+- dehydrated without foliage in poor condition; however, 27 nos. new individuals are propagated from previously collected spores since then. - 6.6 They are at acceptable condition to be transplanted back at Portion E of STSFWSR on 23 April 2021. - 6.7 In order to enhance a sustainable survival during the post-transplantation stage, a shelter (such as 遮光網) has been installed to reduce intensity of direct sunlight received and avoid direct hit of rainstorm/ typhoon to the 27 nos.
+Cibotium barometz.
+Any collapsed shelter shall be rectified as soon as possible. - 6.8 Regular irrigation, set up of protection zone and weeding by hand held tools within protection zone, shall also be provided to the transplanted/ compensated plants in order to sustain their survival during the post-transplantation (establishment) stage. - 6.9 Root ball of TA572 and TA327 tree should be kept moisture especially during dry and non-raining day.

-ANNEX I Photo
+APPENDIX I Photo

 Photo 1.
-Cibotium barometz transplanted back to the STSFWSR
+Collapsed shelter for Cibotium barometz to be rectified

 Photo 2.
-Cibotium barometz in fair condition
+Collapsed shelter for Cibotium barometz to be rectified